 Refer to the Ventus User Manual for detailed descriptions of the user interface.
-The main components of the interface are shown below.
+The main components of the interface are shown in Figure 3.

 - the scroll wheel zooms, and